webview-crypto/webview-crypto/README.md

 Instead, we return you a promise that resolves to a `TypedArray`.
-We also accept these promises on all `crypto.subtle` methods that takes in `TypedArray`s, to make it transperent and will automatically wait for them to resolve before asking the webview execute the method.
+We also accept these promises on all `crypto.subtle` methods that takes in `TypedArray`s, to make it transparent and will automatically wait for them to resolve before asking the WebView execute the method.

 ### `CryptoKey`
 Since [JavaScriptCore](https://facebook.github.io/react-native/docs/javascript-environment.html#javascript-runtime)